agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 (content:track-finding-and-fitting)=
 # Track Finding and Fitting

 Fundamental to design of many particle physics experiments is the ability to detect reaction ejectiles and measure their physical properties.
 The considerable challenge that this poses, in even the most conventional forward-kinematics fixed-target experiments, is exacerbated in the thick-target regime described in {ref}`content:thick-target-experiments`.
 In the absence of a single interaction locus, it becomes of vital importance to be able to observe the _trajectories_ of reaction products such that the underlying kinematic variables can be reconstructed.
-As discussed in {ref}`time-projection-chambers`, the TPC detectors in which these experiments are often conducted typically incorporate a segmented readout, whereby particle trajectories are described as a set of discretised samples.
+As discussed in {ref}`content:time-projection-chambers`, the TPC detectors in which these experiments are often conducted typically incorporate a segmented readout, whereby particle trajectories are described as a set of discretised samples.
 The resolution of these data is usually governed by a combination of the ejectile, gas, and readout properties.

 The problems of identifying and fitting the particle trajectories recorded in such data are nominally distinct concepts, although many approaches necessarily combine the two.
 Track _finding_ describes the task of identifying the existence of a particle track, whilst track _fitting_ refers to the process of ascribing model variables to identified tracks subject to the parametrisation.
 Central to both subproblems is the importance of outlier rejection, which is often used as a metric by which to evaluate algorithm performance.

 +++

 ## Conventional Techniques

 +++

 ### Hough Transform

-The _classical_ Hough Transform is a technique for estimating the parameters and multiplicity of a model family within a dataset.
-It employs a scheme whereby _features_ in the dataset, i.e. observations, vote for models with which they are compatible.
+The _classical_ Hough transform is a technique for estimating the parameters and multiplicity of a model family within a dataset.
+In this context, a _model_ is a description of a set of data, such as a line or a plane.
+The Hough transform employs a scheme whereby _features_ in the dataset, i.e. points along a line, vote for models with which they are compatible.
 For any continuous parametrisation, a single observation is a member of an infinite set of models.
-In order to make this tractable, the Hough Transform is conventionally performed by discretising the {math}`n`-dimensional parameter space of the model.
+In order to make this tractable, the Hough transform is conventionally performed by discretising the {math}`n`-dimensional parameter space of the model.
 Thereafter, for each observation, the set of compatible models can be determined from the permutations of the discrete {math}`n-1`-dimensional free parameter space.

 :::{mermaid}
-:caption: Flowchart detailing the classic discrete Hough Transform.
+:caption: Flowchart detailing the classic discrete Hough transform.

-graph LR;
+graph TD;
     start[Start]
     observation[Select observation]
     parameter_2[Select parameter #2]